How to participate in online/hybrid courses

 Observing public health guidelines in hybrid classrooms

 Forms of hybrid course delivery

-A guide to course delivery this fall
+A guide to course delivery this academic year

 - In-person.
 Courses with 25 or fewer students.
 All students are in the classroom at the time of delivery.